Do Atoms Have The Same Number Of Protons And Electrons

 Learn the Periodic Table

 The periodic table is your best friend in chemistry.
+That's why knowing the atomic number of an element instantly tells you the number of protons it has.
 It organizes elements based on their atomic number, which is the number of protons in their nucleus.
-Knowing the atomic number of an element instantly tells you the number of protons it has.
 In a neutral atom, this number is equal to the number of electrons.

 Spend time studying the periodic table.
 Notice the trends in atomic size, electronegativity, and ionization energy.
 These trends are all related to the arrangement of electrons in the atom and their interactions with the nucleus.